wkalt/puppetdb/README.md

 }
 ```

-Now you can start the service with (use the path to the location of your ini file):
+Now you can start the service with (use the path to the location of your conf file):

 ```
 lein run --config <path_to_your>/classifier.conf